JoinMarket-Org/joinmarket-clientserver/docs/YIELDGENERATOR.md

 + Install JoinMarket (see the README file of this repository, then follow the [usage guide](USAGE.md)).
 + If you've followed the usage guide and funded your wallet with some coins (anywhere is fine, but the 0th mixdepth is most logical), you can then configure your yield generator script:
 + First, choose a yg script.
 For beginners, use one of the defaults (as in the next bullet point).
 But you can also use more customised and advanced scripts, found [here](https://github.com/Joinmarket-Org/custom-scripts)
-+ Edit `yg-privacyenhanced.py` or `yield-generator-basic.py` (former is recommended) at the top of the file with your chosen fee selections, then run this variant yield-generator.py on a permanently-on computer with a stable internet connection.
++ Edit the `joinmarket.cfg` file with your chosen fee selections and options, then run either `yg-privacyenhanced.py` or `yield-generator.py` (the former is recommended) on a permanently-on computer with a stable internet connection.
 For example:
         (jmvenv)$ python yg-privacyenhanced.py yournewwallet.jmdat
 + Wait and be patient.
 The volume of joins is always dependent on the number of takers.
 A successful join may take a day or longer to appear.
 + (Optional) [Create and advertise a fidelity bond](fidelity-bonds.md) to increase your coinjoin volume